 It’s a battle of wits and marketing.
 However, going with the flow doesn’t work out every time.
 In a sea of hungry marketers and competitors that swim in the same direction, success can be elusive.

 Just because your competitors are going south doesn’t mean that you have to.
 If you can go north and find practical ways to harness your content marketing strategies, then go!
-Even if it means taking a different route and using unusual methods.
-If you’re one who’s up for the challenge and wants to try unorthodox content marketing, this article is for you.
+Even if it means taking a different route and using unusual or newest methods like podcasts, webinars or even webinar software affiliates, etc. If you’re one who’s up for the challenge and wants to try unorthodox content marketing, this article is for you.

 Through social culture, it’s easy to create a memorable impression that people will take away from meeting you.